Creative Contract Consulting FAQ

 Q: What is C3?

-A: C3 is my contract attorney practice specializing in contract drafting, negotiation, and entertainment licensing agreements.
+A: C3 is my boutique entertainment and intellectual property transaction practice that specializes in helping independent and emerging artists and creatives.
 The name C3 stands for Creative Contract Consulting.

 Q: Who does C3 serve?

-A: C3 serves the creative community including major corporations like Amazon and Marvel as well as freelance writers, artists, independent publishers, and anyone needing a small business attorney.
+A: C3 serves all levels of the creative community, including major corporations as well as freelance creators, writers, artists, producers, publishers, and anyone needing a small business attorney.

-Q: Why do people need something like C3?
+Q: Why do creators need something like C3?

 A: Creative professionals risk losing time, money, and control of their ideas if they don’t have a professional to help them with their contract review or contract negotiation.
-Many small publishers spend years developing a property but fail to make money from it because of a lack of contractual agreements.
+Many creators spend years developing a property but fail to make money from it because of a lack of contractual agreements.

 Q: What do you know about contracts?

-A: I have more than twenty years of experience in contract negotiation, contract review, licensing agreements, and legal consulting.
-I've done work for everyone from Amazon to Marvel Enterprises to Japanese anime companies to young creators trying to land their first deal.
+A: I have more than twenty-five years of experience in contract negotiation, contract review, licensing agreements, and legal consulting.
+I've worked for everyone from Amazon to Marvel Enterprises to Japanese anime companies to young creators trying to land their first deal.

 If you need a free legal consultation for your comic book, publishing or entertainment project, please use my contact form